NishantTiwari00786/CS236-Project/README.md

 ## Project Overview

 This project analyzes two hotel booking datasets to understand cancellation patterns and customer behavior.
-Currently, we are on Phase 1.
+Currently, we are on Phase 2.
 The analysis includes:

-- **Univariate Analysis**: Individual variable distributions and patterns
-- **Bivariate Analysis**: Relationships between variables
-- **Customer Behavior Clustering**: Identification of distinct customer types
-- **Geographic Analysis**: Country-specific booking patterns
+- **Spark Analysis**:
+  - **Cancellation Rates**: Calculate cancellation rates for each month
+  - **Averages**: Compute average price and average number of nights for each month
+  - **Monthly Bookings**: Count monthly bookings by market segments
+  - **Seasonality**: Identify the most popular month of the year for bookings based on revenue
-- **Seasonal Analysis**: Monthly and seasonal trends
+- **Deign and Populate Database**:

-We also provide the cleaned + merged dataset.
+  - **Schema Design**: Create a schema that matches each of the three datasets (two cleaned and one unified)
+  - **Population**: Load the datasets into PostgreSQL using PySpark

 ## Installation & Setup